-What is a jury trial like in Las Vegas, Nevada?
+What is a jury trial like?

 Jury trials are actually very rare.
 The majority of criminal cases are resolved without the parties going to trial at all.
 But if the case does not get dismissed and the prosecution and defense cannot agree to a plea bargain, they ask the judge to set a trial date.
 This is often several months after the case started.

 The stages of a jury trial in Nevada are:

 - jury selection (voir dire)

 - opening statements

 - presentation of evidence -- called the "case in chief" -- including examination and cross-examination of witnesses (who may have been compelled to appear through Nevada subpoenas)

 - closing arguments